Mudder Wet Path East Coast Trail : Ferryland to Chance Bay

 East Coast Trail stairs Mudder Wet Path.

-After that it was a relatively easy and pleasant hike along the coast, with a few gentle ascents and descents.
+After that, it was a relatively easy and pleasant hike along the coast, with a few gentle ascents and descents.

 East Coast Trail Great Trail into forest Newfoundland.

-The Spurwink Island Path met the Mudder Wet Path in a patch of bush near highway 10, and just after the join we crossed a bridge over an impressive waterfall.
+The Spurwink Island Path met the Mudder Wet Path in a patch of bush near Highway 10, and just after the join we crossed a bridge over an impressive waterfall.
 From there the Spurwink Trail delved into some long stretches of scratchy brush and waste-high shrubbery, making parts of the trail difficult to see.
 Mostly the beginning of the trail wasn't too difficult, although it was mostly inland and didn't provide too many views of the ocean.

 Spurwink Trail East Coast Trail Newfoundland.

 At one point we spotted a seal in a nearby cove, who continually popped up out of the water and seemed to pose for us.
-After that the trail became somewhat more difficult, with stretches of crumbling and rotting infrastructure, mud, and boulder scrambling becoming more frequent occurrences.
+After that, the trail became somewhat more difficult, with stretches of crumbling and rotting infrastructure, mud, and boulder scrambling becoming more frequent occurrences.

 As we progressed we came to Spurwink Island, which was a beautiful and colourful rocky island jutting up out of the blue ocean below, and we once again had a clear view of the Ferryland lighthouse and the peninsula it sits on.